 Section 1.
 Employees assigned to a Specialty Unit shall receive \$50.00 per month Specialty Pay as long as they are assigned to the unit.
 A Specialty Unit is defined as any unit that has two or more members responsible for specialized investigation which requires specialized training or tactics and is approved in writing by the Chief of Police.
-Department approved Specialty Units at this time include the Criminal Investigation Unit, the Drug Enforcement Unit, the School Resource Officer Unit, the Accident Investigation Unit and the K9 Unit.
+Department approved Specialty Units at this time include the Criminal Investigation Unit, , the School Resource Officer Unit, the Accident Investigation Unit, the Street Crimes Unit, Drone Unit, Collision Team and the K9 Unit.